-“Corporate Explorer – How Corporations Beat Startups at the Innovation Center”, the upcoming book co-authored by Andrew Binns, Professor Mike Tushman, andProfessor Charles O’Reilly, tells the stories of leaders – Corporate Explorers – who drive innovation inside existing corporations, able to create a transformational movement conducting to successful new ventures and company growth.
+“Corporate Explorer – How Corporations Beat Startups at the Innovation Game”, the upcoming book co-authored by Andrew Binns, Professor Mike Tushman, andProfessor Charles O’Reilly, tells the stories of leaders – Corporate Explorers – who drive innovation inside existing corporations, able to create a transformational movement conducting to successful new ventures and company growth.

 Having been a Corporate Explorer myself in a very recent past at Philip Morris International, I’m thrilled to kickoff our 2022 Change Logic Blog series by sharing the 10 lessons I learned during my challenging but exciting role.